-FTIG is NOT participating in the PA Game Commission's Deer Management Assistance Program (DMAP) this year.
-So, no DMAP coupons are available.
-Also, Earn-A-Buck is not in place this year.
+FTIG is once again participating in the PA Game Commission's Deer Management Assistance Program (DMAP) this year.
+Coupons for DMAP will be distributed to hunters immediately after the Outdoor Recreation Orientation and Safety Brief.

 ROADS AND PARKING:

 1. NORTH, SOUTH (West of Bollen Bomb Range Facility) AND EAST TANK TRAILS ARE OFF LIMITS.
 Tactical vehicle traffic creates an unsafe environment for privately owned vehicles.
-MWR Outdoor Recreation Participants are allowed to utlize the ASP bypass (wood road).
+MWR Outdoor Recreation Participants are allowed to utilize the ASP bypass (Wood Road).

 2. Trails in the training area are potentially hazardous and are off-limits to vehicles except where authorized and advertised.